The following items are some observations and experiences from the largest hail storm in Colorado Springs history:

 - Insurance companies are posturing and positioning themselves through media outlets to present themselves in a favorable light.

 - Are most insurance companies really going to be there for you?

-- Wouldn’t it make sense for insurers to create a competitive market for roofers by encouraging three estimates, even when three estimates are not needed.
+- Wouldn’t it make sense for insurers to create a competitive market for roofers by encouraging three inspections, even when three inspections are not needed.

-- Who really benefits from three roof estimates?
+- Who really benefits from three roof inspections?

 - Out of town roofing companies are selling roofs under the guise of local Colorado Springs roofers.

 - How many providers have really been roofing Colorado Springs and who will be here after the storm?

 - Is it reasonable to expect roofers in Colorado Springs to install gutters and windows without receiving overhead and profit on the entire project?

 - It’s ok for roofers to only install roofs at this time.